 As the ancient Chinese proverb says, “the only thing that’s constant is change”.
-Your 2017 tax return has a number of significant changes.
-How these changes affect your bottom line depends on your personal tax situation.
-Here’s what you need to know about tax changes for 2017.
+In 2017, your personal tax return saw a number of significant changes.
+How these changes affected the bottom line depended on your personal tax situation.
+Here’s what you need to know about the tax changes we saw back in 2017.

 - The Family Caregiver Amount